rnaidenov/VaultEvolving/README.md

 ## Setup Instructions

 1. Install the required plugins in Obsidian: ModalForms, QuickAdd, and Dataview.
-2. Set up a ModalForms form for food input (see script details below).
+2. Set up a ModalForms form for food input
-3. Configure QuickAdd with a custom `addFood` command to run the script.
+3. Configure an `addFood` macro using QuickAdd.
+Set up the macro to use the `addFood` script you see in the files.
-4. Add the script to call Gemini Flash 2.0 and update note frontmatter (script available in this repo).
-5. Use Dataview to query and display your food logs and progress.

-Detailed script and setup instructions are in the [`feat/calories-tracker` branch](https://github.com/rnaidenov/VaultEvolving/tree/feat/calories-tracker).
+4. The rest should be handled by the script - it just needs your input (;

 ## Next Steps